 - Grade 11 academic math, minimum of 65%

 - Completion of two reference forms, work related

-- Current CPR – Basic Rescuer Level C and a Standard First Aid certificate from a recognized First Aid/CPR Trainer.
+- Standard First Aid and CPR Level C from a recognized First Aid/CPR Trainer.

 Note: Experience in health care or related field would be an asset